alexisbellido/dockerize-django/README.rst

 Troubleshooting
 ------------------------------------------

   * When forwarding ssh agent into the container, make sure that the private key file from the host is the one loaded by ssh-agent.
 You may need to use ``ssh-add`` to list, delete and/or re-add identities (private keys).
+This may also be needed if the host is restarted and the containers can't remount the key data.